 Chris Lilly is a publisher at finder.com.
 He's a specialist in credit-based products including business and personal loans, mortgages and credit cards, and is passionate about helping UK consumers make informed decisions about their borrowing.
 In his spare time Chris likes forcing his kids to exercise more.

-Unlike the vast majority of loans, you will incur a transfer fee when you send money from your card to an account.
-Although the transfer fee is reduced for a short introductory period, after this period, for larger sums, it could get a bit painful (the fee is based on a percentage of the sum being transferred).
+Unlike the vast majority of loans, however, you’ll incur a transfer fee each time you send money from your card to an account.
+Although the transfer fee is reduced for the first 60 days, after this period, for larger sums, it could get a bit painful (the fee is based on a percentage of the sum being transferred).

 Money transfer vs Balance transfer